 Access to reliable and affordable contraceptives is an important concern.

-The responsibility for prevention of fetal alcohol spectrum disorder should not be placed on women alone.
+The responsibility for the prevention of fetal alcohol spectrum disorder should not be placed on women alone.
 Prevention is a shared duty.

 Actions should focus on information about the risks of alcohol use during pregnancy, access to reliable contraceptives, and help to deal with addiction and abstinence from alcohol during pregnancy.
-This support includes provision of timely, compassionate, and competent prenatal care
+This support includes the provision of timely, compassionate, and competent prenatal care

 Research on the incidence and prevalence of fetal alcohol spectrum disorder should be coordinated within and between countries to guide prevention efforts and set benchmarks to measure the success of specific approaches to prevention.

-When more than a million babies are born every year with permanent brain injury from a known and preventable cause, response should be immediate, determined, sustainable, and effective.
+When more than a million babies are born every year with permanent brain injury from a known and preventable cause, the response should be immediate, determined, sustainable, and effective.

 Broad-based policy initiatives and actions at different levels of every society are urgently needed to encourage abstinence from alcohol during pregnancy and to prevent fetal alcohol spectrum disorder.

 To view the full Edmonton Charter (in English) click here.
-You can read it on-line or download your own copy.
+You can read it online or download your own copy.